 - Acid test ratio = ($2,500 + $12,500) / ($12,500 + $1,500 + $500)

 - = 1.03

-The following are the current assets and current liabilities of Apple Inc. for the period ending 29 September 2018:
+The following are the current assets and current liabilities of Apple Inc. for the period ending 29 September 2018: –

 - = ($25,913 + $40,388 + $48,995 + $12,087) / ($55,888 + $20,748 + $40,230)

 - = 1.09

-- If the acid test ratio of an entity is greater than 1.0, then the entity is considered to be financially secure and sufficiently capable to meet their short-term liabilities.
-The acid test ratio is more conservative measure than the popularly used current ratioCurrent RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
-Current ratio = current assets/current liabilities as it excludes inventory which is considered to take longer to convert into cash.
+- If an entity’s acid test ratio exceeds 1.0, it is considered financially secure and sufficiently capable of meeting its short-term liabilities.
+In addition, this ratio is a more conservative measure than the popularly used current ratioCurrent RatioThe current ratio is a liquidity ratio that measures how efficiently a company can repay it' short-term loans within a year.
+Current ratio = current assets/current liabilities as it excludes inventory, which is considered to take longer to convert into cash.

-You can easily calculate the Acid Test ratio in the template provided.
+You can easily calculate the ratio in the template provided.

 The result will be:-